 All Mail to the Department/Faculty/Staff is the responsibility of the department.
 Mailroom staff is not permitted to discard any mail for departments.
 All mail for past or present employees from the department should be issued to the replacement or the department head that can define the importance of the unclaimed mail.

 Package deliveries will continue as they have in the past.
 Any packages weighing 10 lbs. or less should be picked up daily by the departments.

-* Please bring your key when picking up mail from
+- Please bring your key when picking up mail from your mailbox.